 Other shareholders had ho option but to accept similar terms for their shares.
 The whole deal valued BYB at just over £5 million.

-On Monday 14 April 1969 150 men at the brewery walked out on strike for 7 hours after 3 of their colleagues were sacked for not turning up for work on the previous Saturday.
-The union claimed the men were on a 5 day week and Saturday working was optional.
+On Monday 14 April 1969 150 men at the brewery walked out on strike for 7 hours after three of their colleagues were sacked for not turning up for work on the previous Saturday.
+The union claimed the men were on a five day week and Saturday working was optional.
 The men were reinstated and work resumed at 1530 the same day.

 Each month BYB would send 1 crate of 12 bottles of water from the well to London by rail for analysis.
 In 1970 it was discovered that the water was not up to its usual pure standard and its use was discontinued.